Sweet, spicy, and completely addicting, you will seriously love these Slow Cooker Korean Beef Tacos. Plus they couldn't be easier to make!

 - Mix everything together and let sit in the fridge for at least 2 hours, ideally overnight.

-Can I cook this in the Instant Pot?
+Can I cook Korean Beef in the Instant Pot?

 This Korean Beef can easily be made in the Instant Pot.
 Instead of adding the entire piece of beef to the Instant Pot, cut it into smaller pieces first.
 Then add the sauce, garlic, jalapeno, and red onion.
 Cook on the manual setting for 60 minutes.
 Either let the pot naturally release or carefully vent the pot.
 Shred the beef using two forks.
 If the sauce looks too thin, you can mix together 2 teaspoons of cornstarch with 2 teaspoons of water.
 Then add to the pot and turn to saute.
 Once the sauce is simmering, let it cook for one minute and turn it off.
 Let the sauce rest for 10-15 minutes to thicken up.